 As a parent myself (with a son who is on the cusp of puberty), awareness of the stages of puberty in male bodies is a handy thing to know.

-As a parent with a son who is on the cusp of puberty, awareness of the stages of puberty in boys is a handy thing to know.
-Why?
-Because by knowing what the stages of puberty in boys are, you can at least be prepared for what changes will be happening to your son.
-And prepare your son by talking about them before they even happen.
+Because by knowing what the stages of puberty in male children are, you can at least be prepared for what changes will be happening to your child.
+And prepare your child by talking about them before they even happen.
 Especially when it comes to things like wet dreams!

 When we look at breaking puberty up into stages of development, we are often talking about the Tanner Scale.
 A British paediatric endocrinologist, James Tanner, developed the Tanner Scale in the mid-1900’s to measure the stages of sexual development during puberty.

 The Tanner Scale is still used today.
 Although puberty starts earlier in kids today, the sequence of changes that happen in boys is unchanged.

 And don’t forget that the timing of when these changes will happen to your child vary.
 Some kids can be earlier or later than others.

 So what are the stages of puberty in males?

 PS I have tried to keep this post jargon-free but I have used the correct names for the private parts of the body ie the genitals.
 This article talks about the importance of using the correct terms when talking to kids about their private parts of their body.